- Encounter stingrays and and very healthy fish populations

 Manta RaysSeptember - January

 The unique environment of the Poor Knights continues below the waves, with a volcanic landscape eroded into dramatic caves and arches, walls and wave-cut shelves thick with kelp and filter-feeders.
-This diversity of habitats, combined with the mixing of warm- and cold-water currents that meet at the islands results in a rich assemblage of species - and some fabulous diving.
+This diversity of habitats, combined with the mixing of warm and cold currents that meet at the islands, results in a rich assemblage of species and some fabulous diving.
 Over 125 species of fish share this environment with soft corals, sponges, bright anemones, kelp forests and gorgonian fans, including many species brought south from the Coral Sea.